wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-multiparty-video-app-with-the-new-video-express.md

 outdated: false
 replacement_url: ""
 ---
+*This article was written in collaboration with [Javier Molina Sanz](https://learn.vonage.com/authors/javier-molina-sanz/)*

 This blog post will help you develop a Multiparty Video Application based on ReactJS and the new Vonage Video Express.
 The Video Express provides by default the following features: